-With the excitement of spring in full bloom, you might be remiss to forget that on the 28th of September, it’s World Rabies Day.
-Although this doesn’t call for a reason to celebrate, it is an opportunity to create awareness around rabies in South Africa.
-There are around 600 – 900 reported rabies cases in South Africa annually, excluding all the numbers that go unrecorded.
-To minimise the risks of this viral disease, it’s important to educate yourself on the signs, causes and realities of rabies.
+Rabies cases in South Africa are around 600 – 900 annually reported, excluding all the numbers that go unrecorded.
+To minimise the risks of this viral disease, it’s important to educate yourself on the signs, causes and realities.

-Rabies affects all warm-blooded animals, including humans, and the most common cause of rabies in humans is through dog bites.
-The rabies virus affects your dog’s brain and influences their general demeanour.
+Rabies affects all warm-blooded animals, including humans, and the most common cause in humans is through dog bites.
+The virus affects your dog’s brain and influences their general demeanour.
 If a dog is infected, he will appear aggressive and vicious.
-Signs that the rabies virus might have infected a dog include fever, seizures, paralysis, a dropped jaw, unusual shyness or aggression, excessive salivation or frothy saliva and lack of coordination.
-If you see any of these rabies symptoms or you suspect, for any reason, that a dog may be suffering from rabies, it’s vital that you contact a veterinarian immediately.
+If you see any of these rabies symptoms or you suspect, for any reason, that a dog may be suffering, it’s vital that you contact a veterinarian immediately.
 If the animal is acting aggressive or vicious, contact animal control to assist you, to avoid getting an infected wound yourself.

 Who to contact?